Lucas-martimiano/lucas-martimiano/README.md

 🎮 Aspiring Game Developer

-I'm deeply interested in Game Development, exploring C++ and Unreal Engine to create immersive experiences.
+I'm interested in Game Development, exploring C++ and Unreal Engine to create games.
 Always eager to learn and work on new projects!

 🌟 Let's Connect!

-Feel free to connect with me on GitHub and follow my journey in game development.
+Feel free to connect with me on GitHub.
-I'm always open to collaborations and exciting projects!
+I'm always open to collaborations and projects!